Introduction to the Major

 Advising

-Students can reach the Undergraduate Advisor during drop-in hours or through email at lauri@berkeley.edu.
+Students can reach the Undergraduate Advisor during drop-in hours or through email at lauri@berkeley.edu(link sends e-mail).

 Advising Drop-In Hours